himalaya-quant/hq-synapse/README.md

 A lightweight TypeScript utility to **spawn and interact with Python modules** from Node.js with a native, message-based protocol over stdin/stdout.

-It creates isolated Python environments on the fly, manages their lifecycle, and communicates using efficient [MessagePack](https://msgpack.org/index.html) serialization — ideal for ML/data pipelines, custom logic, or tight Python↔Node integrations.
+It creates isolated Python environments on the fly, manages their lifecycle, and communicates using efficient [MessagePack](https://msgpack.org/index.html) serialization — ideal for ML/data pipelines, custom logic, or tight Node ↔️ Python integrations.

 ---